 In 1995, the Company entered into an agreement with the pharmaceutical division of Kyowa Hakko Kirin, formerly Kirin Pharma, to develop and commercialize compounds for the treatment of hyperparathyroidism in Japan, China, North Korea, South Korea and Taiwan.
 Kyowa Hakko Kirin is responsible for all costs of developing and commercializing products.
-Kyowa Hakko Kirin paid the Company a \$5.0 million license fee and agreed to pay up to \$7.0 million in research support, potential additional milestone payments totaling \$13.0 million and royalties on product sales.
+Kyowa Hakko Kirin paid the Company a \$5.0 million license fee during 2005 and agreed to pay up to \$7.0 million in research support, potential additional milestone payments totaling \$13.0 million and royalties on product sales.
 Kyowa Hakko Kirin is incurring all costs of developing and commercializing products.
 Any payments subsequent to June 2000 represent milestone and royalty payments.
-To date, Kyowa Hakko Kirin has paid the Company \$7.0 million in research support and \$13.0 million in milestone payments.
-In October 2007, Kyowa Hakko Kirin received approval from the Japanese Pharmaceuticals and Medical Devices Agency to market cinacalcet HCl in Japan for the treatment of patients with secondary hyperparathyroidism during maintenance dialysis which triggered a milestone payment.
+Through December 31, 2011, Kyowa Hakko Kirin has paid the Company \$7.0 million in research support and \$13.0 million in milestone payments none of which were recognized during 2011, 2010 or 2009.
+In October 2007, Kyowa Hakko Kirin received approval from the Japanese Pharmaceuticals and Medical Devices Agency to market cinacalcet HCl in Japan for the treatment of patients with secondary hyperparathyroidism during maintenance dialysis.
 The parties participate in a collaborative research program utilizing the Company's parathyroid calcium receptor technology.
-Under the Company's agreement with Kyowa Hakko Kirin, the Company recognized no milestone and license fee revenue in 2010, 2009 and 2008, respectively, and royalty revenue of \$5.6 million in 2010, \$3.8 million in 2009 and \$1.9 million in 2008.
+Under the Company's agreement with Kyowa Hakko Kirin, the Company recognized no milestone and license fee revenue in 2011, 2010 and 2009, respectively, and royalty revenue of \$7.6 million in 2011, \$5.6 million in 2010 and \$3.8 million in 2009.

 The Company receives a royalty from Kyowa Hakko Kirin that represents a percentage in the single digits of sales.
 The agreement with Kyowa Hakko Kirin is effective until expiration of the last patent.
 Kyowa Hakko Kirin has a right to terminate upon 90 days written notice to the Company, and either party may terminate upon material default by the other party subject to a right to cure such default.
-Certain agreements with DRI Capital Inc., or DRI (formerly Drug Royalty L.P.3) limit the Company's right to terminate this license.
+Certain agreements between the Company and DRI Capital Inc., or DRI (formerly Drug Royalty L.P.3) limit the Company's right to terminate this license (see note 8).